 Subsequently, on Wednesday 17 December 2014, Queensland experienced its highest average daily price day since the creation of the National Electricity Market.
-Whilst hot weather was forecast for this day, the Australian Energy Market Operator (AEMO) pre-dispatch prices on 16 December for 17 December 2014 provided no indication that extremely high prices were expected.
-Unfortunately a snap-shot of the AEMO pre-dispatch prices at this time was not recorded.
+Whilst hot weather was forecast for this day, the Australian Energy Market Operator (AEMO) pre-dispatch prices on 16 December for 17 December 2014 were as given in Figure 3 overleaf, with no indication of extremely high prices.

 On the morning of 17 December 2014, AEMO increased their forecast of market demand for 17 December 2014 by around 500MW to above 8,000MW.
-While demand was revised higher, market prices were still expected to be low unless 500MW was removed as shown in Figure 3 overleaf.
+While demand was revised higher, market prices were still expected to be low unless 500MW was removed as shown in Figure 4 overleaf.
 Even with the withdrawal of 500MW supply, the prices were forecast to be consistent with those experienced through the majority of spikes in November, which had generally resulted in single half hour prices of around \$2,300/MWh.